BrandonTLau/cmpe152Project/README.md

 2. **Parsing & AST Construction** – Builds a structured Abstract Syntax Tree
 3. **Interpretation** – Executes the program by evaluating the AST

-This implementation focuses on clarity, modularity, and correctness, making it easy for other team members to extend or adapt.

 ---